Skip to main content

 Books Take a Bite Out of Vegetables

 It's tomato season in Louisiana.
 Translation: Tomato sandwich season!
 Two slices of white lightly toasted, thick slabs of juicy red goodness, Blue Plate mayo, a sprinkle of salt.
 Summer HEAVEN.
 Does your tot take to tomatoes?
 Does she beam at the sight of green beans?
 Does eggplant egg cite him?
 I thought not.
 Board books can help.
 In their 2014 article Let's look at Leeks!
 Picture Books Increase Toddlers' Willingness to Look At, Taste and Consume Unfamiliar Vegetables , UK r esearchers Philippa Heath, Carmel Houston-Price and Orla B. Kennedy conclude that reading books about veggies to a two-year-old can increase his interest in the nutritious fare.
 Study participants were more apt to eye, try and eat more of a vegetable that they'd read about with their moms, given the vegetable was new to them.
-The children in the study were 19 to 26 months of age, which is important because strictly speaking study results relate only to same-aged children.
-Moms were asked t
+The children in the study were 19 to 26 months of age, which is important because strictly speaking study results relate only to same-aged kiddos.
+Moms were asked

 No Time Like the Present

 Give yourself and your baby a present.
-Time together, apart from others time.
-Quiet time.
+Time together, apart-from-others time.
 No ring tones.
 No sass tones.
 No Ho!
 Ho!
 Ho!
-Quiet.
-One-on-one book time.
-One-on-one look time.
+Quiet, one-on-one book time, one-on-one look time.
 Sleepy head, head on shoulder time.
 Quiet LOUD (2003) by Leslie Patricelli .

 Song and Verse